 Because of our limited operating history and the uncertain nature of the rapidly changing market we serve, the prediction of future results of operations is difficult or impossible.
 In addition, period-to-period comparisons of operating results are not likely to be meaningful.
 You should not rely on the results for any period as an indication of future performance.
 In particular, although we experienced strong revenue growth during 1998 and the first quarter of 1999, we do not believe that this level of revenue growth will be sustained in future periods.
-We currently expect that our operating expenses will continue to increase significantly as we expand our sales and marketing operations, continue to develop and extend the Yahoo! brand, fund greater levels of product development, develop and technologies.
+We currently expect that our operating expenses will continue to increase significantly as we expand our sales and marketing operations, continue to develop and extend the Yahoo! brand, fund greater levels of product development, develop and commercialize additional media properties, and acquire complementary businesses and technologies.
 As a result, we may experience significant losses on a quarterly and annual basis.